escens/kursagenten/documentation/hooks.md

 ## Kursagenten hooks (overview)

-This document lists available hooks for taxonomy pages (instructors, coursecategory, course_location) and how to use them safely.
+This document lists available hooks for taxonomy pages (ka_instructors, ka_coursecategory, ka_course_location) and how to use them safely.

 ### Taxonomy hooks